Appealing a Decision to Deny Your Social Security Disability Benefits

 At Larry Pitt & Associates, we want what is best for our clients.
 We will never force you to appeal a decision if it is best to simply reapply, and we will never abandon you if you have been denied benefits from an earlier application.
 We know how to help residents of Pennsylvania obtain their SSD benefits, and we want to help you, too.

 Applying for Social Security disability benefits can be complicated.
 At Larry Pitt & Associates, we always review our clients’ applications before they are filed.
 We will review your application if you have been denied in your initial request for benefits, and help you through the appeals process.
-Please call 888.PITT.LAW or fill out our contact form to schedule a free consultation.
-We proudly serve Berks, Bucks, Chester, Delaware, Montgomery and Philadelphia Counties.
+Please call 1-888-PITT-LAW or fill out our contact form to schedule a free consultation.
+We proudly serve Berks County, Bucks County, Chester County, Delaware County, Montgomery County and Philadelphia County.